-Following the success of the last 3 years, farmers, volunteers and partners are all keen to continue to run farm events.
-Cumbria Farmer Network is working with Friends of the Lake District volunteers to contact interested farmers to arrange dates and details for events in 2013.
-They will be added to the site as events are arranged - please keep checking back.
+Following the success of our 3 year Farming Landscapes project, Cumbria Farmer Network is working with Friends of the Lake District volunteers and farmers to arrange events in 2013.
+Details will be added as events are arranged - please keep checking back.

 See Stephen Lockwood's short film about the project here.